 Hvar is an amazing place to explore by boat, and most companies do not require a boat license, as long as you are a responsible driver (experience preferred, but usually not necessary).
 Most of the beaches and offshore islands can be reached by boat, plus you’ll have access to the remote red rocks and sea caves that are only accessible by water.
 We used Hvar Experience to rent our boat.

 This is a short, steep hike from town that is best to do in the morning, especially during the summer.
-The 16th century fortress sits perched over Hvar and offers sweeping views of the town below, as well as the Paklinsi Islands.
+The 16th century fortress sits perched over Hvar and offers sweeping views of the town below, as well as the Pakleni Islands.
 Explore the fort’s corridors, chapel, a small jail, bastions and museum.
-The walk up from town takes approximately 20 minutes.
+The walk up from town takes approximately 20 minutes – it’s also possible to drive.

 This is the oldest settlement on Hvar.
-If you rent a car for the day, it’s worth a stop to see the picturesque town and have lunch (I highly recommend Pinetta).
+If you rent a car for the day, it’s worth a stop to see the picturesque town and have lunch.
 You’ll be amazed at the low key vibes of Stari Grad compared to Hvar Town.

 Zarace Beach is truly epic.
-An inlet of deep turquoise water that literally twinkles under the Adriatic sunshine.
-The beach can be reached by car or boat.
+It’s home to two coves that face opposite directions – Malo Zarace and Velo Zarace.
+Both are walkable from the same parking area.
+I particularly love Velo Zarace, an inlet of deep turquoise water that literally twinkles under the Adriatic sunshine.
 A very serene place to spend the day swimming and sunbathing.
-My favorite beach on the island.

 Stone houses in Hvar’s oldest town Stari Grad.